 The University single-mindedly aspires to champion a strong tradition of academic excellence and of greater service.
 It offers a comprehensive formation underscoring the holistic development of the person as an individual (mind and heart), and as a member of the human community.
 It labors to realize its mission of being "stronger in faith" (fortes-in-fide) in pursuit of God's ultimate plan.
 In the spirit of service, various schools, colleges, divisions and departments of the Ateneo community reach out to local communities and other institutions, living out its mission ad majorem Dei gloriam.
 Through its diverse formation activities and student-centered programs, the Ateneo helps form young men and women into "persons-for-others" (maging-tao-para-sa-kapwa).

-One significant initiative, which has been institutionalized in the core courses at the tertiary levels, is the Curriculum Integration dubbed as "Arrupe Program" under the Social Involvement Coordinating Office (SICO).
+One significant initiative, which has been institutionalized in the core courses at the tertiary levels, is the Curriculum Integration dubbed as "Arrupe Program" under the Arrupe Office for Social Formation (formerly SICO).
 In this program, students live with marginalized communities, such as indigenous peoples, farmers and fisherfolks, street children and the urban poor.
 Some students and faculty volunteer to build houses and homes for the internally displaced people (IDPs) in coordination with Gawad Kalinga.
 Thus, to enable the students to become persons-for-others, the Jesuit education insists on critical thinking, academic excellence, creativity, scholarly research, and personality development that includes integrity, and commitment to the poor and marginalized.

 These sectoral exposures and immersions help both Ateneo students and faculty come up with a critical insight of the particular concerns and needs of various sectors in the Philippine society, a deeper understanding of the social problems of poverty and development, and finally, a discernment directed at choosing various preferences for personal action and social involvment.